pedro-hbl/marmite-source/content/2025-01-25-lambda-throttling.md

 #### Cons:
 - **Adds architectural complexity:** Introducing SQS requires additional components and configuration.
 - **Adds code complexity:** Introduce code complexity to the insertion lambda, so its responsible for managing sqs batch write operations, reading on SQS source and also being able to operate by asynchronous invocation for legacy systems.
 - **Introduces latency:** Messages may wait in the queue before being processed, depending on the Lambda polling rate and queue depth.
-For example, a queue depth of 10,000 messages and a polling rate of 1,000 messages per second would result in a 10-second processing delay for each 10,0000 messages.
+For example, a queue depth of 10,000 messages and a polling rate of 1,000 messages per second would result in a processing delay.

 ---